Give your grilled cheese sandwich an upgrade

-This whole grain grilled cheese is my attempt to give a healthy twist to a classic sandwich.
-Like any red-blooded American, I love a grilled cheese on white bread.
+This gourmet grilled cheese made with whole grain bread is my attempt to give a healthy twist to a classic sandwich.
+Like any red-blooded American, I love a classic grilled cheese on white bread.
 (A soft, Italian loaf works particularly well.)
 But I also appreciate the depth of flavor you can get from a whole grain bread.

 The choice of a hearty, seeded whole grain loaf brings things like fiber and vitamin E to your sandwich.
 But it also enhances the flavor and texture.
 The flavor of whole grains give balance to the direct, salty, tangy flavor of the cheese.
 And unlike a white bread, which can go mushy if you’re not careful, whole grain gives your sandwich a chewy, filling texture.
 And I’m a firm believer that the shock of multiple textures to the tongue can help make a dish more sexy.

-I like to think that this upgraded–dare I say gourmet?–version of the sandwich is something you can serve to guests–and expect them to be impressed.
-Of course, as a healthy comfort food, it’s also a treat to make for that someone special, especially at the end of a rough day.
+I like to think that this upgraded–aka gourmet–version of the sandwich is something you can serve to guests–and expect them to be impressed.
+Of course, as a healthy comfort food, this gourmet grilled cheese sandwich also a treat to make for that someone special, especially at the end of a rough day.
 (And don’t forget that cheese is an aphrodisiac.)

-Make grilled cheese night an event and serve it with wine
+Make grilled cheese night an event with wine

 To enhance your grilled cheese experience, I recommend trying a new wine from my Wine of the Week column.
 Which one would I recommend?
 I think you’ll find quite a few gems there that will bring your taste buds joy.
 But, although it might surprise you to hear it, I enjoy a crisp Champagne like this Nicholas Feuillatte when I make this sandwich.